f0rb1dd3n/Reptile/README.md

-apt install build-essential libncurses-dev linux-headers-$(uname -r) git clone https://github.com/f0rb1dd3n/Reptile.git cd Reptile make config # or 'make menuconfig' or even 'make defconfig' make make install
+apt install build-essential libncurses-dev linux-headers-$(uname -r) git clone https://github.com/f0rb1dd3n/Reptile.git cd Reptile make menuconfig           # or 'make config' or even 'make defconfig' make make install
 ```
 More details about the installation see [Wiki](https://github.com/f0rb1dd3n/Reptile/wiki/Install)
 ## Uninstall

-When you got a sucessfully instalation, the way to remove that will be shown in screen
+When you got a sucessfully installation, the way to remove that will be shown in the screen

 ## Usage